Smog chokes China cities, grounding flights, closing roads

 In nearby Tianjin, authorities canceled 350 flights and closed all highways in the municipality.
 Public transportation services were increased as restrictions on cars were imposed.

-Authorities in the northern province of Hebei ordered coal and cement plants to temporarily shut down or reduce production.
-Elsewhere, hospitals prepared teams of doctors to handle an expected surge in cases of pollution-related illnesses.
+Authorities in the northern province of Hebei surrounding Beijing ordered coal and cement plants to temporarily shut down or reduce production.

-"If you are tracking back to the first day of this episode, you can see that the layer of the smog (in Beijing) is moving slowly from the south to the urban area in Beijing and then to the north," said Dong Liansai, a climate campaigner with Greenpeace in Beijing.
-"You can easily find the large deployment (of smog) in the regions south of Beijing."

-On Sunday, news websites said the number of children being taken to Beijing hospitals with breathing trouble soared.
-Photos showed waiting rooms crowded with parents carrying children who wore face masks.

 The alert is expected to end Wednesday.